jessicaburnsbrandtcamryn278/awesome-remote-mcp-servers/README.md

 A quick way to obtain an access token to test a server is follow the instructions in Anthropic's guide [Obtaining an access token for testing](https://docs.anthropic.com/en/docs/agents-and-tools/mcp-connector#obtaining-an-access-token-for-testing) section.
 This is not generally recommended for production use, as it is not a secure way to authenticate users.

+### Why do some servers have a `/sse` and others a `/mcp`?

+The `/sse` endpoint is for the Server Sent Events (SSE) protocol.
+It is being slowly deprecated in favor of the `/mcp` endpoint.
+The `/mcp` endpoint is for the Streamed HTTP protocol.
+In the future some clients may only support adding severs by the prefix preceeding the 'sse' or 'mcp' and self-discovering full URL.
+We will update this list as we see this happening.

 ## Contributing